 Conveniently located in the South Hills and servicing the greater Pittsburgh area

 The American Society of Plastic Surgeons reports that facelift surgery is the 5th most common cosmetic surgical procedures performed in the USA.
 This comes as no surprise to Dr. Cherup, who specializes in facial plastic surgery.
-In fact, she has successfully performed thousands of natural looking facelifts, making her one of the most sought after facelift plastic surgeons practicing in the greater Pittsburgh area.
+In fact, she has successfully performed thousands of natural-looking facelifts, making her one of the most sought after facelift plastic surgeons practicing in the greater Pittsburgh area.
 She strives to deliver the best facelift Pittsburgh has to offer.

 What is a Facelift?